pierreforstmann/pgpasswd/README.md

 ## usage

 Enter:
-* same parameters (host name, port name, user name and database name) as psql to connect to PostgreSQL
+* same parameters (host name, port number, user name and database name) as psql to connect to PostgreSQL
 * current password
 * new password twice.